simonbromberg/googlefitbit/README.md

 8. Back in your spreadhseet, hit Sync, and after a few moments the data should load in.

-If I forgot something, or it doesn't work, please let me know.

 ## intraday.gs
 Similar setup to interday, except _**you need to [contact Fitbit](mailto:api@fitbit.com "email Fitbit")**_ to request access to intraday data.
 Also the  menu names in the spreadsheet will be slightly different.
+[Apparently Fitbit now has a Personal mode, which you can get intraday data with.
+Presumably this is limited to a single authorization though.]

 Based on this post, http://quantifiedself.com/2014/09/download-minute-fitbit-data/